 Gurucul Machine Learning Model: Linear Regression

 How does the Linear Regression machine learning model work, what does it do?
 This model compares user’s online activities on one axis, and user accounts with similar entitlements on the other axis.
 Events that stray from the norm are questionable.
-This is one method used by Gurucul Risk Analytics to identify anomalous outlier activity.
+This is one method Gurucul Risk Analytics uses to identify anomalous outlier activity.

 Linear Regression compares the activities of “privileged account” identities with the authorized access and account activities of other user accounts with similar sets of entitlements.
 This model zeroes in on any events that have strayed from what’s believed to be normal behavior for that user account.